Sawdust: Environmental effects

 At sawmills, unless reprocessed into particleboard, burned in a sawdust burner, or used to make heat for other milling operations, sawdust may collect in piles and add harmful leachates into local water systems, creating an environmental hazard.
 This has placed small sawyers and environmental agencies in a deadlock.

 Questions about the science behind the determination of sawdust being an environmental hazard remain for sawmill operators (though this is mainly with finer particles), who compare wood residuals to dead trees in a forest.
 Technical advisors have reviewed some of the environmental studies, but say most lack standardized methodology or evidence of a direct impact on wildlife.
-They don't take into account large drainage areas, so the amount of material that is getting into the water from the site in relation to the total drainage area is minuscule.
+They do not take into account large drainage areas, so the amount of material that is getting into the water from the site in relation to the total drainage area is minuscule.

 Other scientists have a different view, saying the "dilution is the solution to pollution" argument is no longer accepted in environmental science.
 The decomposition of a tree in a forest is similar to the impact of sawdust, but the difference is of scale.
 Sawmills may be storing thousands of cubic metres of wood residues in one place, so the issue becomes one of concentration.

-But of larger concern are substances such as lignins and fatty acids that protect trees from predators while they are alive, but can leach into water and poison wildlife.
+Of larger concern are substances such as lignins and fatty acids that protect trees from predators while they are alive, but can leach into water and poison wildlife.
 Those types of things remain in the tree and, as the tree decays, they slowly are broken down.
 But when sawyers are processing a large volume of wood and large concentrations of these materials permeate into the runoff, the toxicity they cause is harmful to a broad range of organisms.